 A couple of other common problems include a standard fit battery and an air condition system, which is not bulletproof at times.

 FTO is an old car and since it is imported so its price will be higher than the actual value of the car.
-The price will depend on the condition of the car, year of manufacturing, engine capacity and the number of miles it is driven.
-The data of a handful cars gives you an idea that there will be quite a variation in prices depending upon many factors and you can choose the one, which goes, according to your budget.
+The price will depend on the condition of the car, year of manufacturing, engine capacity, and the number of miles it is driven.
+The data of a handful of cars gives you an idea that there will be quite a variation in prices depending upon many factors and you can choose the one, which goes, according to your budget.

 There are not many direct competitors of the FTO but it does not mean that it is the only car in its class and category.